 What some call God does not make any of this complicated or hard, instead it is we who do that.
-Such as this is neither good nor bad.
-It simply is, part of the nature of our shared journey.
+This is neither good nor bad.
+It simply is, an aspect of the nature of our shared journey.

 What all beloveds, in their heart of hearts, yearn for most of all is actually the most simple and obvious thing of all.
-It is always “hiding” in plain sight, always now, always here, and always and already what we are.
+What is yearned for is always “hiding” in plain sight, always now, always here, and always and already what we are.

-Our attachment to beliefs in identities of separation, to all these illusions we collectively call the world, ourselves, others, things, is all that obscures what is most simple and most obvious.
+Our attachment to beliefs in identities of separation, to all these illusions we collectively call the world, ourselves, others, things, friends, enemies, is all that obscures what is most simple and most obvious.

 Yet it is not about “getting rid” of anything or “going beyond” anything.
 Instead, we are being called to “see” and “hear” through all of this, in other words through the world, ourselves, others, and seeming things, and most especially of all through our own thoughts and feelings.

-Seeing through in such way becomes an embodying and embodiment of creation, for now we are beginning to turn toward what we have only imagined we could turn away from.
+Seeing through in such ways becomes an embodying and embodiment of creation, for now we are beginning to turn toward what we have only imagined we could turn away from.

 The beginning of the end of spiritual bypassing.

-Such a “turning,” slowly and sometimes instantaneously (the sudden and gradual schools of Zen), becomes an ever unfolding dance of transformation of what we have “made” in the beliefs of separation, into this Love that holds and accepts all, even our own beliefs in separation.
+Such a “turning,” slowly, yet also at times instantaneously (In Zen what are called the sudden and gradual schools), becomes an ever unfolding dance of transformation and transfiguration.
+A shift, so to speak, from what we have “made” in the beliefs of separation, into this Love that holds and accepts all, even and so seemingly paradoxically our very own beliefs in separation.

 Always paradox.
-Seeing and hearing through all these appearances and projections in the beliefs of separation will actually begin to “transform” our shared world into greater and greater means of seeing and hearing through it, beyond object or subject, in more and more incredible, joyful, loving, and beautiful ways.
+Seeing and hearing what is being pointed to here, through all these appearances and projections in the beliefs of separation, will actually begin to “transform” our shared world into greater and greater means of seeing and hearing through it, beyond object or subject, in more and more incredible, joyful, loving, and beautiful ways.